rstudio/Strata2016/README.md

 1. R
     1. R is both tools and a glue, and it is a very good glue.
-        1. Preview of R's tools
-        2. Role of R as an interface between languages
+        1. Role of R as an interface between languages
-        3. Preview of the RStudio tool chain (*details in proportion to the lack of context here*)
+        2. Preview of the RStudio tool chain (*details in proportion to the lack of context here*)

 2.  tidyverse
-    1. Introduction to the R package system
-    2. Like many mature languages, R contains legacy tools that you should avoid.
+    1. Like many mature languages, R contains legacy tools that you should avoid.
 Some of these tools were not designed for big data.
-    3. The tidyverse encapsulates the most modern tools that work best with big data.
+    2. The tidyverse encapsulates the most modern tools that work best with big data.
 The tidyverse is R + organization + best practices.
         1. The tidyverse is all open source and free

+3. R Markdown
+    1. R Markdown unifies your analysis into a single record
+    2.  logisitics of using the R Markdown notebooks in class
+    3.  have students open an R Markdown document, demonstrate notebook interface and exporting results as nb.html.

-3.  dplyr
+4.  dplyr
     1.  dplyr an R package
     2.  not only is dplyr the main tool in the tidyverse, dplyr is the glue between R and big data
-    3.  have students open an R Markdown document, demonstrate notebook interface and exporting results as nb.html.
-    4. Teach
+    3. Teach
         1.  `select()`
         2.  `filter()`
         3.  `mutate()`